wazuh/wazuh-documentation/source/getting-started/components/index.rst

 Components
 ==========

 The Wazuh platform provides features to protect your cloud, container, and server workloads.
-These include log data analysis, intrusions and malware detection, file integrity monitoring, configuration assessment, vulnerability detection, and support for regulatory compliance.
-The Wazuh solution is based on the Wazuh agent, that is deployed on the monitored endpoints, and three central components in charge of analyzing, processing, and storing the data: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+These include log data analysis, intrusion and malware detection, file integrity monitoring, configuration assessment, vulnerability detection, and support for regulatory compliance.
+The Wazuh solution is based on the Wazuh agent, which is deployed on the monitored endpoints, and three central components in charge of analyzing, processing, and storing the data: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.

 - :ref:`Wazuh agent <wazuh_agent>`: Installed on endpoints such as laptops, desktops, servers, cloud instances or virtual machines, it provides prevention, detection and response capabilities.
 It supports Linux, Windows, MacOS, Solaris, AIX and HP-UX platforms.
 - :ref:`Wazuh server <wazuh_server>`: It analyzes data received from the agents, processing it through decoders and rules, and using threat intelligence to look for well-known indicators of compromise (IOCs).
 A single server can analyze data from hundreds or thousands of agents, and scale horizontally when set up as a cluster.
 This central component is also used to manage the agents, configuring and upgrading them remotely when necessary.